bondom/flashtest/README.md

 If test fails at once after generating check next things:
 1. Your jest puppeteer setup, to check this one just create simple test with jest and puppeteer and run it.
 2. Check if you added `data-hook` attribute to all `interaction elements` you interacted with.
-3. If you use async requests, check if data sent by backend didn't change.
+3. If you use async requests and [mockApiResponses](#mockapiresponses-default-false) is `false`, check if data sent by backend weren't changed.
 4. Check sections [Async requests](#async-requests), [Usage rules](#usage-rules) and [Current Support](#current-support)

+If these things are fine, it means that more likely there is a bug in library.
+Feel free to create issue!

 ### Usage rules
 1. Use <b>Incognito mode</b>.
 It is needed for two reasons:
     * Prevent sharing cookies/cache from current test with cookies/cache from another tests, if they are run at the same time.
     * Prevent wrong test generating(library doesn't read values from cookies and local storage now, maybe it will be implemented in future)